abstractmachine/O10-C/examples/story-example.md

 ! look / observe / hi / hello
 + **Welcome to O10-C!**
-O10-C is a fantastic textual game, where you have to explore the Art school of Aix-en-Provence via Discord.
+O10-C is a fantastic textual game, where you have to explore the Art school of Aix-en-Provence.
 Mysteries, secrets, barking unicorns and crazy stuff await you!
-If you need more informations about the game, just type "`!how to play`" in your message.
+If you need more informations about the game, just type "`how to play`" in your message.
-To see the credits, type "`!credits`".
-If you want to begin or continue your adventure, type "`!start game`" and start playing.
+To see the credits, type "`credits`".
+If you want to begin or continue your adventure, type "`start game`" and start playing.

 ! how to play / how game / how to
 + Playing this game is rather simple.
 Every single action related to this game has to be typed with a "`!`" first.
 What comes next should be a verb, like "`! look`".
 Generally, your verb should be followed by a noun.
-For example : "`! take clothes`", "`! open door`", "`! go to #🌈général`"…
+For example : "`take clothes`", "`open door`", "`go to #🌈général`"…
-To see what is in your inventory, just type "`!inventory`" A few verbs are frequently usable, such as "`take`", "`look`", "`go to`", "`leave`", "`say`", "`enter`", "`inspect`"… And the rest is up to you!
+To see what is in your inventory, just type "`inventory`" A few verbs are frequently usable, such as "`take`", "`look`", "`go to`", "`leave`", "`say`", "`enter`", "`inspect`"… And the rest is up to you!

 ! credits / see credits